v1psta/atst/README.md

 ## Notes

-tornado templates are like mustache templates -- add the following to `~/.vim/filetype.vim` for syntax highlighting:
+Jinja templates are like mustache templates -- add the following to `~/.vim/filetype.vim` for syntax highlighting:

     :au BufRead *.html.to set filetype=mustache